jalcock-training/azure-hybrid-landing-zone/docs/architecture/application-workload.md

 - Static content hosting (optional)
 - Application logs or artifacts
-- Diagnostic settings for monitoring
+- Diagnostic settings for monitoring (optional if Log Analytics is not deployed)
 - Optional private endpoint for secure access

 The storage account represents a common supporting service for cloud applications.

 ## 3. Network Placement

-The application workload is deployed into the **spoke virtual network**, which provides:
+The application workload is deployed into the spoke virtual network, which provides:

 - Isolation from the hub and other workloads
 - Controlled connectivity through VNet peering